What is a Condo? How to Buy or Invest in a Condominium?

 How Much Do Condos Cost?

-Condo prices vary significantly by location.
-Currently, the sales price of condo/co-op across the US is $364,600, which is a 3.8% increase compared to January 2025.
-Last year, the median condo price was $363,900.
+Condo prices vary significantly by location, but the national picture gives you a useful baseline.
+Currently, the median sale price of a condo/co-op across the US is $364,600, a 3.8% increase compared to January 2025, when the median stood at $363,900.

 • Building age and condition